 With a medical degree: A medical degree, alongside some research experience in medical school or afterwards, can be sufficient for landing some kinds of research roles in both academia and industry.
 For more mathematical areas of medical research, like bioinformatics, you may need to be able to demonstrate experience working with numbers and statistics, or have completed a separate qualification in a math-heavy subject.

 While it’s not necessary to have a PhD to get into research work, it may be required for more senior research roles, particularly in academia.
 So, if you’re confident you want to pursue a medical research career, then a PhD may be a strong help.
 It’s fairly common to complete a PhD whilst staying in clinical work should you wish – some PhD fellowships are explicitly designed for this (like this one from the Wellcome Trust in the UK), though they are generally very competitive.
-However, as we mentioned above, getting a long-term academic position, even with a PhD, is not guaranteed.

 Priorities within medical research

 It’s hard to know what kind of research is going to be impactful.
 After all, if we knew which drugs and interventions worked, then we wouldn’t need to do the research.
 However, there are some rules of thumb you can use to identify more promising opportunities in this space.
-Some helpful questions here include: What is the total global health burden of this disease or condition?
+Some helpful questions on this include: What is the total global health burden of this disease or condition?
 How many people does it affect?
 Is there existing research which indicates that some new approach is more likely than others to work?
 As an example, we’d generally expect that working on a new treatment for a neglected tropical disease would be more promising than developing a new treatment for Athlete’s Foot.

 Alongside developing new drugs and treatments, you may also want to work on more foundational research on the nature of different diseases, or developing new tools and techniques to improve future biomedical research.
 Such work is more likely to take place within academia than industry.
 Although this kind of research might not directly save lives, it can be hugely important for developing effective drugs and treatments in the future.